Coleridge-Initiative/rich-context-competition/README.md

 We suggest that you build, train, and test your model in an environment you are comfortable with, then once you have it working, migrate it to a docker container.

-The Rich Context Contest staff will do our best to help you with problems related to storing your model and data in a git repo and updating the other related files so we can accept and run it in a docker image.
+The Rich Context Contest staff will do our best to help you with problems related to storing your model and data in the supplied Docker template and updating the other related files so we can accept and run it in a docker image.
 We can not provide support for software you use to implement your model.

 # Getting Started